-STEP 1: Choreograph For Success
+Step 1: Choreograph For Success

 Choose a choreographer on your team who uses space well and is used to working with larger groups.
-Flash Mobs are effective because a large number of humans perform dance at once together.
+Flash Mobs are effective because a large number of humans perform a dance at once together.
 Keep the choreography simple and use movements that are not overly complex.
 If you want formation changes, try having the dancers switch with the person next to them.
-For other formation changes make sure it is very simple and very clear!
+For other formations, changes make sure it is very simple and very clear!
 It is a good idea to test your flash mob choreography on a small group first to ensure all the steps and spacing are simple and clear.
-Once your choreography is ready, invite all the dancers you would like in your Flash Mob to learn the material in various sessions.
+Once your choreography is ready, invite all the dancers you would like in your event to learn the material in various sessions.
 You can have separate sessions for various dance levels and adults.

-STEP 2: Be Inclusive
+Step 2: Be Inclusive

 Flash Mobs work because such a large number of people are doing the movements.
 Reach out to students’ parents, friends, and extended family.
 The more people the better!
 Advertise to Flash Mob participants the fun they will have and make it an “outing” for those who may want to be involved.
 Try sponsoring a cause so that you are not only marketing your business but also raising awareness for an important topic.
 As you teach the movement make sure all of your participating dancers know the date, time, and location of the Flash Mob.
 Pick a date when the spot you will be having your Flash Mob is generally busy.

-STEP 3: Check With Your Local Government
+Step 3: Check With Your Local Government

 Be sure to run by the time, location, and duration of your Flash Mob with a local government official (police, city planner, mayor’s office, etc.).
 Depending on your town you may need a permit.
 Getting behind a cause will make this step easier.

-STEP 4: Advertise & Reach Out
+Step 4: Advertise & Reach Out

-Flash Mobs are originally about unexpected surprise.
+Flash Mobs are originally about unexpected surprises.
 However, to market effectively you want to ensure you have an audience.
 Find small ways to market your Flash Mob.
 For example, try posting on Facebook or putting up posters with words such as “Come Support Breast Cancer Awareness With a Great Surprise on (INSERT DATE) at (INSERT LOCATION)!
 You’ll be sure to have fun with the dancers of (INSERT STUDIO NAME)!”
 Reach out to local news outlets (newspapers and television) to attract added publicity.
 Tell them you are having a Flash Mob but that it is a surprise (so they don’t give your event away).
-Getting behind a cause will make attracting news outlet easier.
+Getting behind a cause will make attracting news outlets easier.